dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0701.md

 A fair coin, in contrast, has an entropy with value 1, so on average one bit is needed to encode each outcome.
 In this case, no clever coding is needed because we can just encode heads with 1 and tails with 0.
 Every coin toss yields one bit of information.

 Formula (64) is a sum of two quantities, each of the form − p log 2 ( p ), where p is the probability of one of the two outcomes, and the negative of the logarithm quantifies the amount of information in that outcome.
 The more rare the outcome, the more information it carries.
 It is easy to generalize this idea to a random experiment with more than two possible outcomes, such as the toss of a pair of dice.
-The sum in (64) will simply have one term of the form − p log 2 ( p ) for each possible outcome with probability p .
+The sum in (64) will simply have one term of the form − p log 2 ( p ) for each possible outcome with probability p.

 But what if we have a random experiment that can have an infinite number of possible outcomes?
 Suppose, for example, that some variable is equally likely to have any real-numbered value between − a and a for some positive real number a .
 What is the entropy of this random experiment, and how many bits are required to encode an outcome?